mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

   sectionRight: true if cell is on right edge of section
   bold: true if bold
   italic: true if italic
+  indent: number of units to indent cell
   backgroundColor: background color of cell
   level: 0, 1, 2 if segment
   rowSpan: if spans more than one row.
 Next n-1 cells below will be type "skip"
   columnSpan: if spans more than one column.
 Next n-1 cells will be type "skip"
+  skip: true if should skip cell because of row/column span
   unconfigured: true if cell is a placeholder that needs to be configured

+### Cell types

+row: part of rows, has section as row segment id
+column: part of columns, has section as column segment id
+intersection: part of intersections, has section as intersection path
+blank: filler cells at top left

+### Cell subtypes

+value: data-driven value
+label: label row/column
+valueLabel: header for values (rows and columns that have value and label)
+filler: intersection cells that have no data but fill space for row label